AlexisChartrand/Fitness-App/README.md

 -------------------------------------------------------------------------------------------------------------

 ## Features
-* Alert Notifications after a workout is complicated with a sprite.
+* Alert Notifications after a workout is completed with a sprite.
 * Well done UI very easy to find the different exercises.
 * 3 Tier of Exercises (Easy, Intermediate, Expert).
 * Timer for the Exercises (Easy : 20 min, Intermediate : 40 min, Expert : 60 min).